-Q4 of 2022, in conjunction with the 17th IWS to be held in ESCAP Conference Center, Bangkok, Thailand.
+Q4 of 2023 (late November), in conjunction with the 18th IWS to be held in ESCAP Conference Center, Bangkok, Thailand.

-2. Proposed theme :
+2. Proposed theme

 The proposed theme for the 4th TRCG Forum will be "Towards a typhoon resilient society" which echoes the vision of the Tokyo Statement announced in 2019.